gmission/gmission-ios/README.md

 - The client is also opensource.

+## Where to get the latest version:
+- All iOS apps need apple's approval to appear in the appstore.
+Apple usually takes 2 week to check a new submission, so the version in appstore is usually older than the latest code in this repo.
+If you want to try newest functions, please try build by yourself.
+- **If you do not know how to build by yourself, you can also use TestFlight to get our latest beta version.
+Just send your email address to zchenah#ust.hk and install the "TestFlight" app from appstore.
+Then you will get an invitation email which includes an TestFlight redeem code.
+Input the code to get gMission beta version.**

 ## Features:
 - Join campaigns and submit answers.
 - Long press on the map to request new image HIT.